flux-framework/flux-docs/adminguide.rst

  tcp_user_timeout = "2m"

  # Point to resource definition generated with flux-R(1).
+ # Uncomment 'norestrict' if flux broker is constrained to system cores by
+ # systemd or other site policy.
+This allows jobs to run on assigned cores.
- # Uncomment to exclude nodes (e.g. mgmt, login), from eligibility to run jobs.
+ # Uncomment 'exclude' to avoid scheduling jobs on certain nodes (e.g. login,
+ # management, or service nodes).
  [resource]
  path = "/etc/flux/system/R"
+ #norestrict = true
  #exclude = "test[1-2]"

  # Store the kvs root hash in sqlite periodically in case of broker crash